 Initial testing has shown that this special inhaled form of DHE curbed migraine pain in only ten minutes.
 The lungs are an excellent quick absorption delivery system.
 This drug also was found to ease nausea and sensitivity to light and sound in the early testing.
 (Rizzoli et al., 2011, p.
 139).

-This drug is normally used for something else, which is the way most new migraine medications in the past have been discovered.
+This drug is normally used to treat other conditions, which is the way most new migraine medications in the past have been discovered.

 Doxycycline is a common antibiotic that fights bacteria in the body.